sargentJE/myaccess-email-campaign/emails/email05_webinar-back-from-break.md

 Quick reminder about our session later this month on accessibility testing.

-We've been testing sites with real disabled users – screen reader users, keyboard users, people with low vision – and comparing what they find to what the automated tools report.
+We've been testing sites with real disabled users – screen reader users, keyboard-only users, people with motor impairments, people with cognitive differences – and comparing what they find to what the automated tools report.

 The gaps are often surprising.